themeum/kirki/README.md

 Simply install as a normal WordPress plugin and activate.

-If you want to integrate Kirki in your theme or plugin, please read the instructions on [our ducumentation site](https://kirki.org/docs/advanced/integration.html).
+If you want to integrate Kirki in your theme or plugin, please read the instructions on [our documentation site](https://kirki.org/docs/advanced/integration.html).

 ## Changelog ##